 Article: Summer Camp, Safety and Your Child: Summer camp is in full swing, and more than 11 million kids and adults are enjoying a dose of summer fun.
 For all the swimming, running and high-intensity activities, most kids actually manage to avoid accidents and injuries due to advanced planning.

-STUDY: Illness and Injury Among Children Attending Summer Camp in the United States, 2005: Internet- and telephone-based surveillance systems can be successfully used to conduct illness and injury surveillance among children attending summer camp.
+: Internet- and telephone-based surveillance systems can be successfully used to conduct illness and injury surveillance among children attending summer camp.
 Data collected via such systems can be used to calculate illness and injury rates, to describe patterns of illness and injury, and to identify risk factors for camper-related illness and injury.
 Given the millions of children attending summer camp yearly, a surveillance system such as this can provide the data needed to develop evidence-based prevention interventions to decrease the number of youth whose camp experiences are negatively affected by illness and injury.

-VIC (Vaccine Injury Coalition) – Providing information on vaccination education and awareness.
+VIC (Vaccine Injury Coalition)– Providing information on vaccination education and awareness.

-Institute For Safe Medical Practices: The Institute for Safe Medication Practices (ISMP), is the nation’s only nonprofit organization devoted entirely to medication error prevention and safe medication use.
+Institute For Safe Medical Practices: The Institute for Safe Medication Practices (ISMP),is the nation’s only nonprofit organization devoted entirely to medication error prevention and safe medication use.

 The National Coordinating Council for Medication Error Reporting and Prevention (NCC MERP): The mission of the National Coordinating Council for Medication Error Reporting and Prevention (NCC MERP) is to maximize the safe use of medications and to increase awareness of medication errors through open communication, increased reporting and promotion of medication error prevention strategies.

 The National Patient Safety Foundation: The National Patient Safety Foundation is an organization that has been dedicated to pursuing just one mission since its founding in 1997 – to improve the care and safety of patients.